EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)

 • Minimum surface areas for fluorescent and retroreflective materials

-• Correct placement of reflective bands around the torso and limbs
+• Correct positioning of reflective bands around the torso and, where applicable, the limbs

 Each compliant garment must: